 How to display 'Previous article' and 'Next article' links on the article detail page?

-In website content operation, optimizing the reading experience of users has always been one of our core goals.When immersed in a wonderful article, one naturally wishes to be able to switch smoothly to the next article or related article without having to return to the list page to search again.This seamless navigation can not only effectively improve the user's stay time on the website and reduce the bounce rate, but also help search engines better understand the structure of the website content, thereby having a positive impact on SEO.
+In website content operation, optimizing the user's reading experience has always been one of our core goals.When immersed in an excellent article, it is natural to want to smoothly switch to a related or next article without having to return to the list page to search for it.This seamless navigation not only effectively improves the user's stay time on the website and reduces the bounce rate, but also helps search engines better understand the structure of the website content, thereby having a positive impact on SEO.

-The core of implementing “Previous Article” and “Next Article” links
+The core of implementing 'Previous' and 'Next' links

-Let's take a look at their basic usage first, you can try adding the following code in the template file of the article detail page (usually{模型table}/detail.html)
+Let's first take a look at their basic usage, you can try adding the following code in the template file of the article detail page (usually){模型table}/detail.html)

 <div class="article-pagination">